Sell with no payment Risks!

 The production process of seamless pipes is fully automated and mainly oriented to standard sizes and large quantities (an order could go from minimum quantity of 20 pipes to a pipeline order with 5.000 km / 450 pipes of the same size).
 Pipes are not mechanically CNC machined except for the ends (pipe ends are beveled or threaded to allow connection of each pipe).

-Piercing mill for manufacturing of seamless pipes
+piercing mill seamless pipes

 Sizes of Forged vs. Seamless Pipes